teambit/docs/docs/workspace.md

 ### Package.json

-For each imported component, Bit generates a `package.json` file, in the component's root directory.
+For each imported component, Bit generates a `package.json` file in the component's root directory.
 The package.json is generated based on the component information.

 Bit generates the `package.json` to include the `name` and `version` defined in the component.
 The `main` property points to the generated main file of the component.
 You can add any other properties to the `package.json` file.